 Student outreach coordinator

-Eastin Casey is currently a third-year medical student at the University of Kansas Wichita campus.
+Eastin Casey is currently a fourth-year medical student at the University of Kansas Wichita campus.
 She earned her bachelor’s degree in biology with a minor in psychology from Bethany College in 2014 while also playing basketball.
-Eastin was accepted to the KU Rural Scholars Program as an undergraduate sophomore enabling her to gain highly valuable clinical experience with her preceptor and to fall in love with rural family medicine.
+Eastin was accepted to the KU Rural Scholars Program as an undergraduate sophomore, enabling her to gain highly valuable clinical experience with her preceptor and to fall in love with rural family medicine.
 She grew up on the family farm in western Kansas and in her free time enjoys anything sports related, spending time at the lake and being with family.

 Student outreach coordinator